 - 4 broadband seismic stations

-- All necessary telemetry connections to the observatory post of Gede and Salak via radio and cellular network, via 2 repeater stations, one of which is in a Telkomsel cellular tower.
-Data are then accessible at EOS and CVGHM Bandung via internet.
+- All necessary telemetry connections to the observatory post of Gede and Salak via radio telemetry (9 stations) via 6 repeater statins and cellular telemetry (2 stations).
+Data are then accessible at EOS and CVGHM Bandung via the internet.

 Mayon Volcano Observation Network